squareboat/nest-console/README.npm.md

 We provide few out-of-the-box predefined options, which you can use with each of your command.

-To list all the options that your command supports/expects, simply run
+To list all the arguments and options that your command supports/expects, simply run

 ```bash
 node cli users:greet --options